5 common clinical trial patient recruitment challenges and solutions

 Solution: Work with a recruitment company that has experience in your specific condition area.

-In surveys regarding patient attitudes toward clinical research, there are recurring themes: Patients are largely driven by altruism and an interest in helping research, for example.
-But our recent patient survey revealed that motivations can also vary widely among different condition areas.
+In surveys regarding patient attitudes toward clinical research, there are recurring themes: Patients are largely driven by altruism and an interest in advancing research, for example.
+But a patient survey revealed that motivations can also vary widely among different condition areas.
 For example, asthma and allergy patients were more likely to say that receiving payment was important to their decision to participate.

 If your outreach materials aren't bringing in interest for your trial, they may not reflect the needs or interests of your patient population.
+One of the best ways to learn more about your patient population is through researching the ways that they interact with their peers.
+Try searching through an Instagram hashtag to get a real picture of what patients are talking about, what matters most to them, and what phrases and terms they use.
 A patient recruitment company with experience recruiting for a range of conditions can help you create effective outreach materials that speak to the unique reasons your patient population may be interested in taking part.